sapols/PyHC-Chat/README.md

 - Activeloop token (set in the environment variable `ACTIVELOOP_TOKEN`)

 ## Usage
-1. Set the environment variables for your OpenAI API key and Activeloop token
+1. Set the environment variables `OPENAI_API_KEY` and `ACTIVELOOP_TOKEN`
 2. (Optional) Set your `deeplake_username` in `config.py` if you want your vector store online instead of local
 2. Run the script: `pyhc_chat.py`
 3. Ask your questions!
-Type `exit()` to quit.
+Type `exit()` to quit

 ## Key Features
-- Has up-to-date knowledge of PyHC and its core packages, facilitated by context retrieval from a DeepLake vector store.
+- Has up-to-date knowledge of PyHC and its core packages, facilitated by context retrieval from a DeepLake vector store
-- Generates detailed answers to user queries based on package repositories' contents.
+- Generates detailed answers to user queries based on package repositories' contents
-- Spawns helper bots to determine which repos are relevant to the user's prompts and what information should be retrieved from the vector store.
+- Spawns helper bots to determine which repos are relevant to the user's prompts and what information should be retrieved from the vector store
-- Vector store can be either online or local to your machine.
+- Vector store can be either online or local to your machine
-- Uses OpenAI's language model for generating responses.
+- Uses OpenAI's language model for generating responses
-- Optional `verbose` mode to display intermediate model reasoning before responses.
+- Optional `verbose` mode to display intermediate model reasoning before responses

 ## Caveats
 - Monitor your OpenAI API usage closely when using the GPT-4 model because it's pretty expensive.
 It's not hard to rack up a few dollars in usage after just a few conversations.